becodeorg/hamilton-8-kababi-rui-lucie/README.md

 # Challenge: Kabibi food

-Consolidation project englobing HTML, CSS and SASS fundations learned through the past two weeks.
+Consolidation project concerning the HTML, CSS and SASS fundations learned through the past two weeks.

 ## Objectives of this project: